ddella/etcd-ha-cluster-on-ubuntu-24-04/42_Restore.md

 # Restore

 ## Copy Snapshot
-Copy the snapshot to each `etcd` nodes.
+Copy the snapshot to **every** `etcd` nodes.
 If the location of the snapshot is available from the `etcd` nodes, you can skip this section.
 ```sh
 unset ETCD_NODES
 ETCD_NODES=(\